Summary of Services

 - Faculty webpages: Faculty webpages are maintained by the library.
 Each faculty member has a page on the bc.edu domain with a biography and basic information, with a link to a page in the SelectedWorks system which contain lists of publications and professional activities.

 - Social Science Research Network (SSRN): This subject repository is an important venue for new legal scholarship.
-The library can assist faculty members in posting their work to SSRN.
+Faculty have several options for posting to SSRN: you can post directly to SSRN, you can email Nick Szydlowski to have a specifc item posted to SSRN, or you can use this form to request that the library post new articles to SSRN when we learn that they have been published.
 All BC Law articles in SSRN, whether posted by the library or by the faculty member, are included in the Boston College Law School Legal Studies Research Paper Series.

 In addition, the library adds faculty publications and activities to the faculty annual reports system, Digital Measures, and provides lists of publications to the law school’s Communications department for various purposes.
 To ensure that your publications are included in all appropriate venues, please notify the library of your activities by filling out the Faculty Scholarship and Activities Submission Form.
 Filling out the form will also cause your activities to be included in Dean for Faculty's faculty update emails.